UNLEASH INNOVATION THROUGH

 -CNBC took ride on this wave and predicted S&P 500 companies will disappear in 10 years.

 The responsible for this mass extinction is the ‘butterfly effect of Digital Disruption’ and the only vaccine is Effective Innovation.
-How you an prepare you shot.
+How are you preparing you shot?

 There will always be new ideas we haven’t thought of.
 And there will always be new entries that will disrupt the market and threaten market leaders’ positioning – the time a company keeps market leadership is becoming smaller and smaller.